 10 Myths about life insurance debunked

+It’s a myth that life insurance is just for the ‘breadwinner’.
 You don’t need to be the main earner for your death to have a huge financial impact on your family.
 For example, if you take care of the children or the household while your partner is at work, a cash sum could cover childcare costs or pay for extra support around the house.
 This could give your partner the option to continue working should the worst happen to you.

 Read our guide for more information on how life insurance pay-outs work.

-Myth 5: life insurance pay-outs are always taxed
+Myth 5: Life insurance payouts are always taxed

-By placing your policy under a trust it should help to ensure that any money paid out from the life policy would not be part of the estate, helping to minimise IHT.
+By placing your policy in trust it should help to ensure that any money paid out from the life policy would not be part of the estate, helping to minimise IHT.
 This should also help to ensure that the money paid out from the life policy can be paid to the right people quickly, without the need for lengthy legal processes.